cbmusonda/ComputerVision/README.md

-# Semi-Supervised Learning Comparison for Medical Image Segmentation
+# Analysis of Modern Advances in Medical Segmentation for Heart Applications

 ## Using LA and ACDC Datasets (10% & 20% Labeled Data)